Purple Line (Bangkok): Ridership

-When the Purple line first opened daily ridership was only 22,000 compared to projected numbers of 100,000.
+When the Purple Line first opened daily ridership was only 22,000 compared to projected numbers of 100,000.
 After the opening of the Blue Line extension to Tao Poon 1 year later in August 2017, daily average ridership increased significantly from 33,000 to 50,000.

 In August 2018, the MRTA Deputy Governor stated that daily ridership had increased to 60,000 each weekday.
 By late 2019, this had increased to 70,000.
 In 2023 the purple line saw an average of 50385 passengers per day.

 On 16 October 2023, MRT Purple Line began using the new fare rates of 14 to 20 baht (down from 16 to 42 baht) after the '20 Baht Transit Max Fares Policy' was approved by the Thai government.

-From 25 January to 31 January 2025, Prime Minister Paetongtarn Shinawatra implemented a policy of free public transportation in Bangkok for one week.
+From 25 to 31 January 2025, Prime Minister Paetongtarn Shinawatra implemented a policy of free public transportation in Bangkok for one week.
 This measure aimed to address the worsening air pollution caused by surging dust levels across all districts of the capital.